-On today’s date in 1983—four days into NASA mission STS-7—the first operational use of the Canadarm saw the SPAS-01 (Shuttle Palette Satellite 01) deployed from the cargo bay of the space shuttle Challenger.
+On today’s date in 1983, four days into National Aeronautics and Space Administration (NASA) mission STS-7, the first operational use of the Canadarm saw the SPAS-01 (Shuttle Palette Satellite 01) deployed from the cargo bay of the space shuttle Challenger.

 Built by Spar Aerospace in Toronto, the original Canadarm (or Shuttle Remote Manipulator System) measured 15.2 metres in length and was capable of accurately maneuvering payloads of 30,000 kilograms in the weightlessness of space.
 Its weight on Earth was 410 kilograms.

 Altogether, five Canadarms were built and delivered to NASA from 1981-93.
 One arm was lost in the Challenger accident in 1986.